gersanatomy/gersanatomy/README.md

 # Hi, I'm Germaine
 **`Digital Craftsman (Developer/Editor/Innovator)`**

-My goal is to be a full stack web and app developer, one repository at a time.
+My goal is to become a full stack web and app developer, one repository at a time.

 ---